roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 Most of the aggro manager's functions (all prior to 1.3.0, see below) don't run at all, so there is no aggro generation or reduction over time, as well as no visible target switching from the enemy.

-The seven main ways for gaining aggro still work (meaning you will get a *ton* of aggro, especially with how crazy damage in chain attack gets), with only a few ways to reduce it.
+The eight main ways for gaining aggro still work (meaning you will get a *ton* of aggro, especially with how crazy damage in chain attack gets), with only a few ways to reduce it.

 Lanz's chain order multiplies every Defender's aggro by `1.0 + effect` (max.
 1.5 at Lv.
 81), while Mio's multiplies every non-Defender's aggro by `1.0 - effect` (min.
 0 at Lv.
 81).